Types of Pond

 - Goldfish Pond – Small amounts of fish

-- Natural Pond – No fish
+- Decorative Pond – No fish

 This is a pond with no or very few fish, and a lot of planting.
-A nature pond will not accumulate toxins and debris as quickly as other types of pond, and water will only need to pass through a filter once every 2 hours.
+A decorative pond will not accumulate toxins and debris as quickly as other types of pond, and water will only need to pass through a filter once every 2 hours.

 Pond plants need the sun to establish and thrive, but too much sunlight will encourage the growth of algae in the pond, turning the water green.
 The more sunlight a pond receives, the greener it will become.
 Passing the water through a UVC will help to rid the pond of suspended algae.
 If the pond receives a lot of sunlight it will need to pass through the UVC more frequently to help combat the algae.